 Jo Hooper uses a simple three-step framework when you’re thinking about mental health in the workplace:

 Understand – use storytelling and simple human language to help people understand how a mental health issue can affect you in the workplace.
 It’s not all crying in the toilets, there are subtle signs to look out for that can show that someone is struggling.

 Talk – support managers, in particular, to feel comfortable and confident having conversations with their teams about mental health issues, stress, overwhelm and supporting one another in the workplace.

-Act – consider what action you can take internally to support those who might be struggling, but also your staff population more generally.
+Act – consider what action you can take internally to support those who might struggle, but also your staff population.
 Could you bring in regular line manager training?
 Could you roll out an ongoing comms campaign to show people the company cares about their mental health?
 What about resources to help people navigate the support available?

 Look at the long term picture

-I’ve found on many occasions your HR colleagues will approach you with a new wellbeing initiative, desperate to roll it out across the company with some literature, a drop-in session and a new intranet area.
-Without knocking their enthusiasm establish what the longer-term plans are as many programmes fail to make an impact as they lose momentum after the launch.
+I’ve found frequently your HR colleagues will approach you with a new wellbeing initiative, desperate to roll it out across the company with some literature, a drop-in session and a new intranet area.
+Without knocking their enthusiasm establish what the longer-term plans are as many programmes cannot make an impact as they lose momentum after the launch.